darthj/exercises_for_programmers/paint_calculator/python/README.md

 ### Problem Statement:

 Calculate gallons of paint needed to paint the ceiling of a room.
 Prompt for the length and width, and assume one gallon covers 350 square feet.
-Display the number of gallons needed to paint the ceiling as a _while number._
+Display the number of gallons needed to paint the ceiling as a _whole number._

         Nouns:
-          gallons
-          paint
+          gallons of paint
-          ceiling
-          room
+          ceiling of a room
           length
           width
           square feet